Dezeen Studio is Dezeen's award-winning in-house creative studio.

 We deliver compelling, editorially driven brand collaborations combining agenda-setting online video content with innovative real-world projects as diverse as print publications, exhibitions, talks and retail.

-We have worked with a host of prestigious international clients, including: high-profile brands MINI, Autodesk, Samsung, Nike, Perrier-Jouët, Moooi and Moroso; top design shows and festivals around the world such as Design Miami, Biennale Interieur and World Architecture Festival; as well as leading institutions including the Barbican, Royal College of Art and London’s Design Museum.
+We work with a host of prestigious international clients, including: high-profile brands MINI, Autodesk, Samsung, Adidas, Perrier-Jouët, Moooi and Moroso; top design shows and festivals around the world such as Design Miami, Biennale Interieur and World Architecture Festival; as well as leading institutions including the Royal College of Art, London’s Design Museum and the Metropolitan Museum of Art in New York.

 We have won a host of awards for our brand partnerships and online video content over the years.